Tears for Fears

 with special guest Garbage

 Iconic British duo, Tears For Fears, have announced the first leg of “The Tipping Point World Tour” in 2022, with Garbage as support.
-The tour will mark Tears For Fears first U.S. tour since 2017 and will see the band performing in over twenty cities across North America to include DTE Energy Music Theatre on Wednesday, June 15, 2022 at 7:30 p.m.
+The tour will mark Tears For Fears first U.S. tour since 2017 and will see the band performing in over twenty cities across North America to include Pine Knob Music Theatre on Wednesday, June 15, 2022 at 7:30 p.m.
+Pine Knob Music Theatre is presented by Proud Partners United Wholesale Mortgage, Trinity Health and Ally.

 “We couldn’t be more excited to start playing concerts again.
 We’ve missed seeing our friends on the road around the world and the energy of performing live,” said Curt Smith.
 “The Tipping Point has been a long time in the making and we are looking forward to playing our favorites from the new album as well as our classics from throughout the years,” shared Roland Orzabal.